top of page

 Mentorship

-Our program is led by a group of scientists of marginalized identities.
-These leadership aim to establish mentor-mentee relationships with students in the program in order to help build their careers and sense of belonging in their field of choice.
+Our program is led by a group of scientists within these fields.
+These leadership aim to establish mentor-mentee relationships with students in the program in order to help build their careers in their field of choice.

 3